 Structural biologist Erica Ollmann Saphire, Ph.D., has solved the structure of various Ebola proteins to understand how they could be targeted by antibodies.
 In a series of groundbreaking discoveries beginning a decade ago, her team determined the molecular structures of surface glycoproteins essential for invasion of human cells by Ebola, Sudan, Bundibugyo and Marburg viruses—each interacting with a patient-derived antibody recognizing that virus.
 These analyses now serve as blueprints for regions on the virus’ outer glycoprotein that could be targeted by antibodies to halt viral infection.
 This work also guides clinical development of “neutralizing” antibodies that could be infused into patients already infected with the virus.
-In fact, in 2014, Saphire and her colleagues were the first to show how an experimental Ebola virus therapy used an antibody “cocktail” to combat infection.
+In fact, in 2014, Dr. Saphire and her colleagues were the first to show how an experimental Ebola virus therapy used an antibody “cocktail” to combat infection.

-An internationally-known expert in the field, Saphire has made the La Jolla Institute for Immunology home to the Viral Hemorrhagic Fever Immunotherapeutic Consortium (VIC), a coalition of 45 previously-competing labs across five continents.
+An internationally-known expert in the field, Dr. Saphire has made the La Jolla Institute for Immunology home to the Viral Hemorrhagic Fever Immunotherapeutic Consortium (VIC), a coalition of 45 previously-competing labs across five continents.
 This pioneering group is working to define which therapeutic antibodies effectively combat Ebola virus and related pathogens.
-Under Saphire’s leadership, the VIC has pooled the expertise of structural biologists, virologists, immunologists, clinicians, and public health practitioners to advance new therapies and vaccines faster than ever before.
+Under Dr. Saphire’s leadership, the VIC has pooled the expertise of structural biologists, virologists, immunologists, clinicians, and public health practitioners to advance new therapies and vaccines faster than ever before.

-Finally, Saphire is establishing a molecular imaging facility at LJI for cryo-electron microscopy (cryo-EM).
-Through cyro-EM, researchers at LJI can quickly produce extremely detailed images of viral structures and reveal protein motifs that could be targeted by human antibodies or drug therapies.
+Dr. Saphire has established a molecular imaging facility at LJI for cryo-electron microscopy (cryo-EM).
+Through cyro-EM, researchers at LJI can quickly produce extremely detailed images of viral structures and reveal vial targets that could be neutralized by human antibodies or drug therapies.